tamberg/iotgauge/README.md

 ### Set the servo position

-Type `$ curl -vX POST http://RELAY_DOMAIN.try.yaler.io/pos/3` to set the servo to position 3 (use your relay domain).
+Type `$ curl -vX POST http://RELAY_DOMAIN.try.yaler.io/pos/3` to set the servo to position 3 (center).

+Make sure to replace _RELAY_DOMAIN_ with the same relay domain you used above.
+The output should say _200 OK_.

 Try any position between 1 and 5.
 Make sure the servo moved to the desired position (adjust the hand if necessary).